FUNCTIONS OF GALAXY NEXUS TOOLKIT V11.1.0 [GSM + LTE][7TH MAY 2013]

 Q. When I try to open the ToolKit I get a box pop up for a split second and then it goes away.
 My AntiVirus program says the file may be harmful.

-Q. The ToolKit recognises my phone in adb mode but not in fastboot mode (or other way round).
+Q. The ToolKit recognises my tablet in adb mode but not in fastboot mode (or other way round).

-Open the Device Manager on your pc and then boot your phone into fastboot mode (dont plug the usb cable in yet).
-Make sure USB debugging is enabled on your phone in settings, developer options.
+Open the Device Manager on your pc and then boot your tablet into fastboot mode or adb mode (dont plug the usb cable in yet).
+Make sure USB debugging is enabled on your tablet in settings, developer options.
 Plug the cable in while watching the Device Manager and determine which item is added to the list with the device plugged in.
-If the driver isnt installed then it should say 'Android 1.0' (or something similar) in the list.
 Once you have found it right click on the item and select update driver.
-Select 'browse my computer' from the list and then browse to the 'drivers' folder in the ToolKit (wherever you installed the ToolKit to).
+Select 'browse my computer' from the list and then browse to the 'drivers' folder in the ToolKit folder (wherever you installed the ToolKit to).
 Make sure sub folders is ticked and click next.
 Hopefully the driver will be picked up and installed.

 You can check if a driver has been installed by looking at the top of the Main Menu in the ToolKit while in fastboot mode and adb modes.
-If a serial number is displayed then it should work fine.
+If a serial number is displayed in each mode then it will work fine.

 Q. I have Windows 8 and cannot install the drivers